m-clark/Introduction-to-Rmarkdown/README.md

 # Introduction to Rmarkdown

-This is a document for a workshop introducing R Markdown and related tools, with an eye toward reproducible research.
+This is a document for a workshop introducing @R Markdown and related tools, with an eye toward reproducible research.
 The document may be found [here](https://m-clark.github.io/Introduction-to-Rmarkdown/).

 The content includes: